-Meet Egon Schmuck, 37, Hobby-Detective and antihero, filled at times with existential angst (due to reading too many Kafka books when he was in a mentally vulnerable state) but mostly calm, currently unemployed.
-Thank God for the United Kingdom welfare state because with some housing benefit and the odd cash-in-hand jobs he survives and not badly.
+Meet Egon Schmuck, 37, Hobby-Detective and antihero, at times filled with existential angst (due to not getting out enough) but mostly calm and currently unemployed.
+He’s deeply indebted to the UK welfare state because with some housing benefit and the odd cash-in-hand jobs he survives, and not badly.

-Egon doesn’t like to divulge the fact that he is unemployed and therefore tells everyone who wants to know (not many people do) that he is on a Zero-Hour-Contract.
-He calls himself a London native (though he was born in a little village in Shropshire), his roaming ground is London Fields, not Hipster Dalston as he likes to point out, a great place to watch the human condition pass by, filling him with existential thoughts as he sips his coffee on Broadway Market.
+Egon calls himself a London native (though he was born in a little village in Shropshire), his roaming ground is London Fields, not Dalston as he likes to point out, a great place to watch the human condition pass by, filling him with existential thoughts as he sips his coffee on Broadway Market.

 Episode #1: Trouble on Kingsland Road

-Egon had just checked his bank account and wondered whether he could make it till the end of the month when his housing benefit would come in.
-Lost in anxious thoughts he walked down Balls Pond Road when his attention was drawn to a crowd of people.
-His anxiety dispersed in seconds as he realised that today was his lucky day as he had just happened upon a crime scene and elbowed his way into the crowd of ogling by-standers.As a child Egon had loved Arthur Conan Doyle’s brain-intensive way of solving crimes, even though he had a nagging suspicion that he was more of a Dr. Watson, but deductive intelligence came in all shapes and sizes and this was his first case.
+Egon checks his bank account and wonders whether he’ll make it till the end of the month when his housing benefit comes in.
+Lost in anxious thoughts, he walks down Balls Pond Road, when his attention is suddenly drawn to a crowd of people.
+His anxiety disperses instantly as he realises that today is his lucky day, as he has just happened upon a crime scene, and he elbows his way into the crowd of ogling by-standers.As a child Egon had admired Sherlock Holmes’ brain-intensive way of solving crimes, even though he had a nagging suspicion he was more of a Dr. Watson.
+However, deductive intelligence came in all shapes and sizes and this might well become his first case.

-A myriad of questions presented themselves in Schmuck’s imaginative mind as he saw the police questioning a few eye-witnesses without great interest: Did the dog die accidentally?
-Had he already been dead at the time he was put on the road?
+A myriad of questions present themselves in Schmuck’s imaginative mind as he observes the policemen questioning eye-witnesses without great interest: Was it a hit-and-run?
+Had the dog been killed elsewhere and put on Balls Pond Road to make it look like an accident?
 Suicide had to be considered as well.